We develop GPCR modulators for Idiopathic Pulmonary Fibrosis (IPF) and other inflammatory and metabolic conditions

 ABOUT INNOSPERA PHARMA

-Innospera Pharma is a private biotech developing small-molecule GPCR modulators for chronic and fibrotic diseases.
-Lead asset ING-006, a next-generation GPR84 modulator, has shown strong anti-fibrotic activity in gold-standard preclinical models.
+Innospera Pharma is a privately held, clinical-stage biotech company developing small-molecule GPCR modulators for chronic and fibrotic diseases.
+Its lead candidate, ING-006, is a next-generation GPR84 modulator, that has demonstrated robust anti-fibrotic activity in gold-standard preclinical models.

-The pipeline includes additional GPCR modulators targeting cardiometabolic and other chronic conditions.
+The Company’s pipeline includes additional GPCR modulators addressing cardiometabolic and other chronic conditions.

 Leadership team